 The ripe fruit is exposed to the sun for the first three days, and the night is fantastic.
 After the third day, shade them from 12 to 2 p.m. on the week’s hottest day.
-While the coffee is sheltered from the sun, it’s critical to leave space on the rig for air to flow.
+While the coffee is sheltered from the sun, leaving space on the rig for air to flow is critical.

 Your coffee will reach the appropriate moisture level after 20-25 days, 10.5 percent for natural coffee, not 11-12 percent as many documents claim.
 Overfermenting will be more likely due to the significant amount of sugar left in the ripe fruit.

 Farmers must test their coffee with a hygrometer.
 For improved precision, highly competent farmers advocate measuring humidity levels during the coldest portion of the day.

 When it’s time to store the coffee cherries, they’re placed in a plastic bag with a sack to keep insects out.
 They’re then kept in a warehouse out of direct sunlight.
 Coffee is stored on elevated pallets to keep the bags off the ground.
 The warehouse’s humidity (60–65%) and temperature (19oC–25oC) are constantly monitored.

 On average, it will take three months for the coffee to be ready for export.
 For the time being, it will remain stable.

 If the moisture level of the coffee rises above 10.5 percent during this time, it is at risk of over-fermenting.
 As a result, farmers must collect samples every week to inspect and handle them promptly.